How Does Partition in Kind Work in California Law?

 “Partition in kind is favored in law and in the absence of proof to the contrary the presumption in favor of in kind division will prevail.”
 Butte Creek Island Ranch v.
 Crim, 136 Cal.
 App.
 3d 360, 365, 186 Cal.
 Rptr.
 252, 254 (Cal.
 App.
 1982).
 In other words, a partition in kind is the default manner of partition.

 However, just because a partition in kind is the preferred method of partition in California doesn’t mean that it is the most common manner of partition.
 In fact, a partition in kind is extremely rare.
-Physical division of property is usually only used with vacant and/or undeveloped land because a home is not able to be physically divided by a partition in kind.
+Physical division of property is usually only used with vacant and/or undeveloped land, like agricultural land, because a home is not able to be physically divided by a partition in kind.
 Even if there is not a home on the property, factors including structures on the property, easements, fertile land, and oil reserves affect the equitable division of the property.
 Most partition actions will usually be resolved by a partition by sale in California.

 Partition-in-kind can be among the most complex manner of partition.
 Accordingly, it is important to hire an attorney with extensive experience in partition actions to understand the nature of the remedy and to advocate for an appropriate physical division of the property.